BenMorel/XMLStreamer/README.md

 });
 ```

+### Querying with DOM

-You can query this `DOMNode` directly, or wrap it in a [DOMDocument](http://php.net/manual/en/class.domdocument.php) for more possibilities:
+You can query the `DOMNode` directly, or wrap it in a [DOMDocument](http://php.net/manual/en/class.domdocument.php) for more possibilities:

 ```php
 $streamer->stream('product-feed.xml', function(\DOMNode $product) {